 I’m a big fan of Minnesota Public Radio and usually a big fan of their health care news coverage.
 They’ve done some bold and innovative coverage in recent years.
-But when I heard (on the radio) and saw (online) MPR’s story, “Prostate cancer scan advance helps Mayo doctors with early detection,” I saw some red flags immediately.
-Here’s the radio version:
+But when I heard (on the radio) and saw (online) MPR’s story, “Prostate cancer scan advance helps Mayo doctors with early detection,” I saw and heard some red flags immediately.

 What initially jumped out at me were some of the often-seen claims of exclusivity, which, in this case are legitimate (although with some asterisks):